-If you happen to have heating problems with either your smartphone or accessory, we suggest you consult these potential fixes.
-We have browsed through several guidelines from manufacturers like Samsung on wireless chargers overheating and listed the best fixes below:
+If you have heating problems with your smartphone or accessory, we suggest you consult these potential fixes.
+We’ve browsed through several guidelines from manufacturers like Samsung on wireless chargers overheating and listed the best fixes below:

 - Check for any obstruction

 Make sure that the smartphone or accessory lies flat against the surface of the charging pad.
-Ensure that nothing is present between the phone and charger.
+Ensure that nothing is present between the phone and the charger.
 Any magnetic case, smartphone mount, or metallic object will significantly increase heating and reduce the charging performance.
-You also run the risk of damaging items like credit cards and RFID tags frequently kept in smartphone cases, so remove them before charging.
+You also risk damaging items like credit cards and RFID tags frequently kept in smartphone cases, so remove them before charging.

 - Align the charging coils